roxywasiak/buddy-up/README.md

 Application includes user authentication (express-session and cookies).

 Application uses at least one new library, package, or technology not covered in class.

+# Screenshots

+Please see the various screenshots of the different pages in both desktop and mobile viewport below:

+# Desktop Viewport

+# Mobile Viewport

+# Acceptance Criteria